SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-10-06-syncfusions-succinctly-series-of-free-ebooks-the-next-generation.markdown

 There is no rush in selecting, should you be picked as a winner you can check out the trials first and when your happy let them know which one you want.

-Additionally, we have two extra essential single packages for my twitter fans, simply **Tweet the hashtag [#SyncfusionGiveaway](http://twitter.com/search?q=%23SyncfusionGiveaway "SyncFusion Giveaway tweets")&nbsp;**with a gesture of why you should win or suitable humorous caption about the giveaway (Keep it clean though, there may be kids watching! :P)
+Additionally, we have two extra essential single packages for my twitter fans, simply **Tweet the hashtag [#SyncfusionGiveaway](http://twitter.com/search?q=%23SyncfusionGiveaway "SyncFusion Giveaway tweets") **with a gesture of why you should win or suitable humorous caption about the giveaway (Keep it clean though, there may be kids watching! :P)

 ![width=](http://roguegroupwriting.files.wordpress.com/2014/09/there-can-be-only-one.gif)

 ##### For one lucky entrant we have another extra special GRAND prize, the entire set of controls in the Essential Studio Enterprise Edition

-&nbsp;

 ##### Free draw ends 18th October 2014